hwipl/blog/drafts/reverse_proxy_with_haproxy_and_ansible/README.md

 algorithm to round-robin. `option ssl-hello-chk` configures SSL client hello messages for server health checks. `server` specifies a server.

+Frontend `A` listens on all IP addresses and port `8443`, passes SSL connections through, and uses backend `A-servers`.
+The backend relies on SSL client hello health checks and uses a server on Node 2 and port `8443`.

+Frontend `B` listens on all IP addresses and port `32196`, terminates SSL connections (configured with `ssl`) with a site-specific certificate (specified with `crt`) and uses backend `B-servers`.
+The backend relies on standard TCP health checks and uses servers on Node 3 and 4 on port `32196`.

+Frontend `C` listens on all IP addresses and port `3000`, terminates SSL connections (configured with `ssl`) with a site-specific certificate (specified with `crt`) and uses backend `C-servers`.
+The backend relies on standard TCP health checks and uses a server on Node 5 and port `3000`.

 TODO: explain frontend with bind, option, mode, default_backend.
 Add links to haproxy docs?
 [bind][bind], [option tcplog][option tcplog], [mode][mode], [default_backend][default_backend]